• About Us

 Homemade Chicken Broth Is Easy To Prepare

-You may be wondering is chicken stock the same as chicken broth?
-They are very, very similar, and are used in many of the same types of recipes.
+You may be wondering if chicken stock is the same as chicken broth?
+They are very, very similar and are used in many of the same types of recipes.

-Typically, stock is slow-simmered with bones (usually that have been roasted) with a little meat on them.
-And then also a mirepoix (onion, celery, carrots) and aromatics are added to water with the bones and slow simmered.
+Typically, stock is slow-simmered with bones (usually those that have been roasted) with a little meat on them.
+And then also a mirepoix (onion, celery, carrots) and aromatics are added to water with the bones and slow-simmered.
 This soup recipe would also be great with our Roasted Chicken Stock.

 EXPERT TIP: We recommend making the broth a least one day in advance of preparing the soup.
 Let the broth cool for 24 hours in the refrigerator.
 The rendered fat will rise to the top of the broth and then congeal, making it easy to skim off with a spoon the next day.